mohamed-ennahdi/objectmorph/README.md

 # Conclusion

-This project offers an easy to deploy Spring Boot enabled application so that submitting Java source code files can be done easily through all kinds of interfaces.
+This project offers an easy way to deploy Spring Boot enabled application so that submitting Java source code files can be done easily through all kinds of interfaces.

+Eventually, the returned HTML code can be viewed in a browser and displays the source code as a class diagram.